 VIII.
-COURSE OBJECTIVES (COs):
+COURSE OBJECTIVES:

-The course s should enable the students to: I Describe the logical and mathematical foundations, and study abstract models of computation.
-II Illustrate the limitations of predicate logic.
-III Define modern algebra for constructing and writing mathematical proofs IV Solve the practical examples of sets, functions, relations and recurrence relations V Recognize the patterns that arise in graph problems and use this knowledge for Constructing the trees and spanning trees.
+The course should enable the students to:

+Ι Describe the logical and mathematical foundations, and study abstract models of computation. Π Illustrate the limitations of predicate logic.
+III Define modern algebra for constructing and writing mathematical proofs.
+IV Solve the practical examples of sets, functions, relations and recurrence relations.
+V Recognize the patterns that arise in graph problems and use this knowledge for constructing the trees and spanning trees.